 Raonic got broken at 15 in the third game and was on the level terms with Federer after that.
 He served well and lost the edge only in the tie break after a double fault and a few more errors that prevented him from sending the match into a decider.

-Officially, Roger had just four aces in comparison to 14 from Milos but we get a broader picture of how good they served after checking the service winners, with 27 unreturned serves for Roger and 28 for Milos.
-The Swiss was 17-15 in front in terms of the winners from the court, firing 11 from his forehand, sending us to the errors department to see the difference between them.
+Officially, Roger had just four aces in comparison to Milos' 14, but we get a broader picture of how good they served after checking the service winners, with 27 unreturned serves for Roger and 28 for Milos.
+The Swiss was 17-15 in front in terms of the winners from the court, firing 11 from his forehand and sending us to the errors department to mark the difference.

 Federer made just 14 errors in total, only two from his backhand, and Milos couldn't follow that pace, spraying 24 mistakes, including three double faults and 12 from the backhand wing.
-When we look at forced errors and double faults, they made ten each, and it was the unforced errors where Roger forged his advantage, making six against 14 from Milos.
+When we look at forced errors and double faults, they made ten each, and it was the unforced errors where Roger forged his advantage, making six against Milos' 14.

-Only 29 out of 127 points reached the fifth shot and were toe to toe, with 25 points for Milos and 24 for Roger.
-It all came down to those shortest exchanges up to four strokes where Federer built a good 54-44 advantage, enough to carry him over the finish line.
+Only 29 out of 127 points reached the fifth shot, and they were toe to toe, with 25 points for Milos and 24 for Roger.
+It all came down to those shortest exchanges up to four strokes where Federer built a solid 54-44 advantage, enough to carry him over the finish line.

-We already said they had an almost identical number of service winners, leading us to the conclusion that Roger Federer played better behind his initial groundstroke after the serve, mainly thanks to those 11 forehand winners he cracked.
+We already said they had an almost identical number of service winners, leading us to conclude that Roger Federer played better behind his initial groundstroke after the serve, mainly thanks to those 11 forehand winners he cracked.